-Any AE with causal relationship to either trial intervention assessed as possible, probable or almost certainly related should be reported to the CTRC using the trial specific adverse event CRF.
+Any AE with causal relationship to either trial intervention assessed as possible, probable or almost certainly related should be reported to the CTRC using the trial specific adverse event CRF throughout the trial follow up period.

 The PI or designated other should grade the event as 'not serious' or 'serious'.